-To a large extent, the research projects are oriented towards transferring the knowledge of game technology in sectors other than pure entertainment, for which games are currently mainly known.
+The research projects are oriented, to a large extent, towards transferring the knowledge of game technology to sectors other than entertainment.

-Examples of which are the use of game technology as an educational tool in the industrial sector, as a means to open up cultural heritage, and to offer psycho-education in the social service sector.
+Besides entertainment purposes, game technology can be used in multiple ways, for example, as an educational tool in the industrial sector, as a means to open up cultural heritage, or as an instrument to offer psycho-education in the social service sector.

-With DAE-Research, the main focus is on applied research.
+The main focus of DAE-research is on applied research.

-Scientific findings from university and other research labs in combination with experiences from experts in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions, which offer a surplus value for achieving the goals within the industry and/or social profit.
+Scientific findings from university and other research labs, combined with experts' experiences in the respective professional field and expectations of the envisioned end users, are creatively translated into innovative solutions.
+This offers a surplus value for achieving the goals within the industry and/or social impact.

-Besides its function as a project partner, DAE-Research also supports and coaches companies and knowledge institutions when starting up a project: from defining the research question over drawing up a (subsidy) file and project plan to executing and following up on the project.
+Besides its function as a project partner, DAE-Research also supports and coaches companies and knowledge institutions when starting up a project: from defining the research question, to drawing up a (subsidy) file and project plan, to executing and following up on the project.

-DAE-Research offers this tailor-made service to both individual companies and consortia of companies and/or social profit organizations.
+DAE-Research offers this tailor-made service to both individual companies and consortia of companies, as well as social-profit organizations.

 In addition to projects on demand, DAE-Research also conducts exploratory research on its own initiative.

 Hereby, the potential surplus value of new technology, whether this is hardware or software, is mapped out to work out innovative solutions for the various sectors.

 For further information on DAE-Research, please contact Geoffrey Hamon: